dbernheisel/presentation-elixir-web-deployment-today/enjoyable-development/enjoyable-development.md

 [Link opening a chest]
 [Final Fantasy victory fanfare]

+It's a nice and tight communication cycle.
+We open chest, we get reward.
+We beat bad guys, we get points.

 Thinking back to pop music, almost every song on the radio has a recognizable pattern, whether you've picked it out or not: Intro, Verse, Chorus, Verse, Chorus, Bridge, Chorus, Outro.

 If we analyzed the notes themselves, there are patterns of notes that musicians know sound good together called scales.
 Notes played that are not on the given scale will create a harsh sound creating dissonance in the sound waves; an out-of-tune guitar, for example.

 Video game designers know this as well and know that they really can't have lyrics being blasted at you while you're reading text on the screen and moving your characters around.
 Have you ever turned down the radio when you're getting close to your destination?
 We do this because we're trying to focus.

 Likewise, video games want to focus your attention on the game, not the lyrics or even the music by itself; they want to envelope you into the world.

 So, what is fun?
 In graph form, it looks a little like this: